JamieWCGraham/DBT_integrated_feature_store/README.md

 ## Overview
 _Summarize the goal of your work and what motivated it._

-High-Level Goal: Design and implement DBT modelling that serves as a standardized feature store for analyses that look at pet owner clients with complete PIMS integration status.
+Design and implement DBT modelling that serves as a standardized feature store for analyses that look at pet owner clients with complete PIMS integration status.

 Attached is a rough schematic of the current DAG design approach for this project.